 DKA is a VERY SERIOUS potential complication of diabetes.
 Ketones are acids and ketoacidosis describes how acidic the blood has become because there is NOT ENOUGH INSULIN in the body.
 Ketoacidosis can develop within a few hours, especially if you are on an insulin pump and there is an issue with insulin delivery.

 DKA can be life threatening.
-Early recognition and prompt treatment may avoid
+Early recognition and prompt treatment may avoidhospital admission and the need for intravenous insulin and fluids.
+Please ring thediabetes team for advice.

 EARLY Signs that your child is developing ketoacidosis: